Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: COST-AWARE GENERALIZED -INVESTING

 \begin{theorem}[Martingale $\alpha$-Wealth] Given a simple null and alternative $\Theta_j=\{0,\bar{\theta}_j\}$, $\{W(j) : j \in \mathbb{N}\}$ is martingale with respect to $\{R_1,\dots, R_{j-1}\}$ if

-\end{theorem} \begin{proof} Proof is provided in Appendix~\ref{sec:proof}. \end{proof} Theorem \ref{theorem:long-term-alpha-wealth-martingale} provides a condition on the power of the test which requires a balance between the ratio of $\varphi_j$ and $\psi_j$ and the probability of a false positive. \emph{Next, we present our main result, a self-contained decision rule to provide a martingale $\alpha$-wealth sequence.}
+\end{theorem} \begin{proof} Proof is provided in Appendix~\ref{sec:proof}. \end{proof} Theorem \ref{theorem:long-term-alpha-wealth-martingale} provides a condition on the power of the test which requires a balance between the ratio of $\varphi_j$ and $\psi_j$ and the probability of a false positive.

+Allowing $\varphi_j$ to be a free variable in the optimization problem leads us to an infinite number of ERO-class solutions.
+Selecting the maximum of this class would lead to aggressive play, and in many situations leads to \emph{betting the farm} or \emph{bold play}.
+The martingale constraint, \eqref{eq:martingale}, reduces the solution space to a single nontrivial solution and a trivial solution where $\varphi_j = \psi_j = \alpha_j = 0$.
+Furthermore, the fact that the expected reward is constrained to be zero by \eqref{eq:martingale} means that the ERO optimization problem is a feasibility problem.
+Even so, we retain the objective function in the optimization problem in anticipation for the next section where we allow for variable sample sizes $n_j$.

+The investigator may additionally wish to limit the variance of their wealth process.
+This can be accomplished by setting an \emph{upper bound} on the proportion of wealth an investigator may spend for an ante.
+Furthermore, the investigator may wish to \emph{lower bound} the power of an individual test.
+In order to satisfy these conditions, the investigator will collect more samples for an individual hypothesis in order to meet their power requirement.
+We choose to impose a lower bound constraint on the power for this reason.